isnancahyadi/pijar-cooking-api-v2/README.md

 | **PATCH**  | /recipe/image/:id      | Update an image recipe by ID    | Authorization |                     |
 | **DELETE** | /recipe/:id            | Delete an existing recipe by ID | Authorization |                     |

-If you want use this API, you can access https://pijar-cooking-api-v2-production.up.railway.app/ using provided endpoints.

-If you want the details from this API, you can access the postman documentation bellow.
+If you want the details from this API, you can access the postman documentation below.

 [![Run in Postman](https://run.pstmn.io/button.svg)](https://documenter.getpostman.com/view/16769588/2s9Xxwwts5)